bradjp/Bookmark-manager/README.md

 ![Domain Model](https://imgur.com/a/IPJ183a)

-#To set up the database
+#To set up the databases
 1. Connect to psql

-2. Create database using psql command CREATE DATABASE bookmark_manager;
+2. Create databases using psql commands:

-3. Connect to database using psql command \c bookmark_manager
-4. Run script in /db/migrations/01_create_bookmarks_table.sql
+CREATE DATABASE bookmark_manager;
+CREATE DATABASE bookmark_manager_test;

+3. Setting up the tables: run the scripts in /db/migrations in order